-The Department of Law, Consumer Protection Unit (CPU) protects consumers and businesses from unlawful, deceptive and unfair practices in the marketplace.
+The Department of Law, Consumer Protection Unit (CPU) protects consumers and businesses from unlawful, deceptive, and unfair practices in the marketplace.
 The office represents the consuming public, as opposed to individual consumers.
-It promotes fair and honest competition, investigates patterns of unfair or deceptive activity in consumer matters, takes enforcement actions against violators and publishes consumer education materials and alert warnings.
-Subscribe to CPU's "Ask Consumer Ed" newsletter, which is disseminated every two weeks, to read real-life consumer questions and answers.
+It promotes fair and honest competition, investigates patterns of unfair or deceptive activity in consumer matters, takes enforcement actions against violators, and publishes consumer education materials and alert warnings.
+Subscribe to CPU's "Ask Consumer Ed" newsletter, which is disseminated every 2 weeks, to read real-life consumer questions and answers.

 How do I find out whether a business is reputable?
 Can CPU recommend a particular business to me?

 CPU is a law enforcement agency and will not recommend a particular company.
 It's best to speak with the Better Business Bureau for these recommendations.
 The BBB maintains a large database of businesses and charities and publishes reliability reports summarizing the experiences of other customers.